John Fonte is a senior fellow and director of the Center for American Common Culture at Hudson Institute.

-Fonte’s articles and essays on citizenship, history, civic education, patriotism, assimilation, civil rights, global organizations, American sovereignty, and liberal democracy have appeared in Foreign Affairs, The Chronicle of Higher Education, Commentary, Orbis, National Review, The National Interest, The American Interest, The Claremont Review of Books, Policy Review, American Enterprise, Transaction, Academic Questions, American Legion Magazine, Chicago Tribune, Chicago Sun Times, Pittsburgh Post-Gazette, San Diego Union-Tribune; as well as internationally, in LeFigaro (France), Nativ (Israel), Opinio (Netherlands), Perfiles Liberales (Mexico), Policy (Australia), Review (Australia), The Weekend Australian (Australia), and the National Post (Canada).
-He has also been a frequent guest and interview subject on CNN, MSNBC, BBC, France 24, Voice of America, News Talk TV, Bloomberg TV, the Armstrong Williams Show, as well as numerous radio programs throughout the country, including National Public Radio.
+Dr. Fonte’s articles and essays on citizenship, history, civic education, patriotism, assimilation, immigration, civil rights, global organizations, American sovereignty, and liberal democracy have appeared in Foreign Affairs, The Chronicle of Higher Education, Commentary, Orbis, National Review, The National Interest, The American Interest, The Claremont Review of Books, Policy Review, American Enterprise, Transaction, Academic Questions, American Legion Magazine, Chicago Tribune, Chicago Sun Times, Pittsburgh Post-Gazette, San Diego Union-Tribune; as well as internationally, in LeFigaro (France), Nativ (Israel), Opinio (Netherlands), Perfiles Liberales (Mexico), Policy (Australia), Review (Australia), The Weekend Australian (Australia), and the National Post (Canada).
+He has also appeared on CNN, MSNBC, BBC, France 24, Voice of America, News Talk TV, Bloomberg TV, the Armstrong Williams Show, as well as numerous radio programs throughout the country, including National Public Radio.

 Dr. Fonte has been a visiting scholar at the American Enterprise Institute where he directed the Committee to Review National Standards under the chairmanship of Lynne V. Cheney.
 He also served as a senior researcher at the U.S. Department of Education, and as program administrator at the National Endowment for the Humanities (NEH).
 He is currently on the Board of the American Council for Trustees and Alumni (ACTA).
 He served on the foreign policy team of presidential candidate Newt Gingrich in 2012.